 - Diffusion of system change to individual schools,

-- Plans for financing improvements following the grants,
+- Plans for financing improvements after the end of the grant,

 - Commitment to supporting infrastructure changes.